3meraldK/dynmapper/README.md

 - ✅ Good example: python dynmapper.py aurora meganation 4 ((-2048,-1132),(4516,2964))
 - ⚠️ Wrong example: python dynmapper.py aurora Russian_Empire 1 ((-1024, -1337), (2999, 3111))

-Scale can be any positive number, for example `2.5`.
+Scale (x blocks per pixel) can be any positive number, for example `2.5`.
 The order of the corners must remain and must be exact, e.g. `((top-left),(bottom-right))` is the only allowed parameter form.

 ## Generated example
 ![image](https://github.com/3meraldK/dynmapper/assets/48335651/e54a4191-b103-4ebb-9925-c5dc118269fa)